 The achievements of the Zand dynasty in their short-lived over Iran are considerable:

-• Karim Khan managed to take control of territories in northern, central, western, and even southern Iran.
+- Karim Khan managed to take control of territories in northern, central, western, and even southern Iran.

-• In 16 years of constant fighting, he defeated Azad Khan Afghan and Mohammad Hassan Qajar and was recognized as the unopposed ruler in south, west, and central Iran.
+- In 16 years of constant fighting, he defeated Azad Khan Afghan and Mohammad Hassan Qajar and was recognized as the unopposed ruler in south, west, and central Iran.

 Zandieh Rulers After Karim Khan

-The Zand dynasty did not last long after Karim Khan, because his death caused a great deal of chaos in the country, and his successors fought over the throne in his absence.
+The Zand dynasty did not last long after Karim Khan, because his death caused great chaos in the country, and his successors fought over the throne in his absence.
 Such divisions led to the rise of the Qajar dynasty, especially Agha Mohammad Khan Qajar.
 He was able to kill the last Zand ruler and claim the throne.
 The Zand rulers after Karim Khan include:

 Abol-Fath Khan